pratik-anurag/feluda/README.md

 - Parse your project to identify dependencies and their licenses.
 - Classify licenses into permissive, restrictive, or unknown categories.
 - Check license compatibility between dependencies and your project's license.
+- Map licenses to OSI (Open Source Initiative) approval status and filter by OSI approval.
 - Flag dependencies with licenses that may restrict personal or commercial use.
 - Flag dependencies with licenses that may be incompatible with your project's license.
 - Generate compliance files (NOTICE and THIRD_PARTY_LICENSES) for legal requirements.